CompPsyUnion/PictionarAI/README.md

 3. Add at least two pictures total.
 Include both categories for a more interesting game.
 Supported formats: JPG, PNG, WebP, GIF and AVIF.
 4. Click **Done**, then **Let’s find out**.
 For a kiosk presentation, use the browser’s fullscreen option (usually F11).

-The question is always **“Is this AI-generated?”** YES means AI-generated; NO means real.
+The question is always **“Is this AI-generated?”** AI means it's AI-generated; Real means genuine stuff.
 Participants pass as soon as they answer **two consecutive pictures correctly**.
 An incorrect answer resets the current streak to zero.
 There is no fixed round limit or automatic failure: continue until the participant passes.
 Feedback appears after each answer; after the qualifying answer, **See my result** opens the conclusion page. **Back to Welcome** returns to the welcome screen, where starting a new game resets the streak.

 Pictures are shuffled and shown without repeats until the library is exhausted, then reshuffled as needed.
 The first image in a new batch cannot be the same as the preceding image.
 For example, correct / wrong / correct does not pass; correct / wrong / correct / correct passes on the fourth picture.